rehierl/metalsmith-doctoc/readme.md

   //- $plugin := ($name | $class | $instance)
   //  i.e. either a $name, a $class function, or an $instance
   //- $instance := objects returned by 'new $class(...)'
-  //- $options := anything that is allowed by the plugin's
+  //- $options := anything that will be accepted by the
-  //  $class.applyDefaultOptions() method.
+  //  corresponding plugin.
   plugins: {
     "default": { plugin: "doctoc-default", options: "h1-6" }
   },